 Contact our law office for expert assistance on Romania citizenship

 The processes involved in applying for Romanian citizenship grandparent descent basis can be complicated.
-One of the key specializations of the law office of Cohen, Decker, Pex & Brosh is in helping Israeli clients obtain Romanian citizenship.
+One of the key specializations of our law office is in helping Israeli clients obtain Romanian citizenship.
 If you are an Israeli with Romanian family roots or wish to recover your expired or lost Romanian citizenship, please do contact our office in either Jerusalem or Tel Aviv.
 Apart from a detailed assessment of the individual case, we offer the best guidance on gaining citizenship of other EU countries, including Portugal, Greece, Lithuania, and Austria.